Important ReShape Balloon™ System Safety Information

 Warnings: The maximum placement period for the ReShape Balloon is 6 months.
 The risk of intragastric balloon deflation and intestinal obstruction (and therefore possible complications related to intestinal obstruction) is significantly higher when balloons are left in place longer than 6 months.
 The presence of blue-green urine or sudden loss of satiety, increased hunger and/or weight gain may be a sign of balloon deflation.
-Patients experiencing symptoms of acute pancreatitis (e.g., acute abdominal pain, nausea, or vomiting) should seek immediate care.
+Intestinal obstructions have been reported due to deflated balloons passing into the intestines and have required surgical removal.
+Death due to intestinal obstruction is possible.
+Patients experiencing symptoms of an intestinal obstruction (e.g., acute onset of abdominal pain, nausea or vomiting) should seek immediate care.
 Failure of patients to take prescribed daily proton-pump inhibitor medication increases the risk of gastric ulceration or perforation.

 Adverse Events: Placement of the ReShape Balloon requires an endoscopic procedure with sedation.
-Potential risks associated with an endoscopic procedure and sedation include adverse reaction to sedation (headache, muscle pain, nausea), infection, pneumonia, and respiratory distress.
-Potential risks associated with the ReShape Balloon System include acute pancreatitis, ulceration, perforation, significant gastric bleeding, gastric outlet obstruction, aspiration pneumonia, abdominal pain, nausea, vomiting, bloating, belching, heartburn, dehydration, and sore throat.
+Potential risks associated with an endoscopic procedure and sedation include adverse reaction to sedation (headache, muscle pain, nausea), anaphylaxis, cardiac arrest, death, hypoxia, myocardial infarction, gastric and esophageal perforation, infection, pneumonia, and respiratory distress.
+Risks that have been associated with treatment with the ReShape Balloon include death, acute pancreatitis, esophageal perforation, gastric perforation, ulceration, significant gastric bleeding, gastric outlet obstruction, aspiration pneumonia, bowel obstruction, balloon hyperinflation, need for blood transfusions, emergency endoscopic therapeutic intervention, abdominal pain, abdominal spasms, nausea, vomiting, bloating, belching, heartburn, dysphagia, dehydration, and sore throat.
 These complications may be severe enough to require early removal of the ReShape Balloon.
 Although the ReShape Balloon design provides an anti-migration feature, there is the potential risk of device migration and intestinal obstruction.
 The risk of intestinal obstruction is increased if the device is not removed after 6 months.
 If intestinal migration occurs, surgical or endoscopic removal may be required.
-(01-04-2018)
+(06-04-18)

 CAUTION: Rx only.